yeastrc/limelight-core/docs/source/tutorials/install-docker.rst

 a command prompt (Press the Win + R keys on your keyboard, then type cmd, and press Enter on your keyboard or click/tap OK).
 Enter ``bash`` into the command prompt and hit enter.

-Once you have completed the installation of WSL 2, please view the :ref:`Ubuntu` section below to install Docker.
+Once you have completed the installation of WSL 2, please view the :ref:`Ubuntu 20.04` section below to install Docker.

 Apple macOS
 ====================